Florida Divorce Attorneys

 6. Process: The process begins when one spouse files a ‘Petition for Dissolution of Marriage’ with the court.
 If both parties agree on all terms, it can be a simplified divorce process.
 If not, it could involve negotiations, mediation, or a court trial.

-What are the first steps to take if I want a divorce?
+What are the first steps to take if I want a divorce in Florida?

 1. Get A New Email Address: If you believe there is any possibility that your spouse has access to your email address, it will be smart to obtain a new email address.
 This will allow you to know that any communications sent to you from your attorney will be private.